openharmony/docs/en/application-dev/ability/stage-formextension.md

 [FormExtAbility](https://gitee.com/openharmony/app_samples/tree/master/ability/FormExtAbility)

-This sample provides a widget.
 Users can create, update, and delete widgets on the home screen of their phones or by using their own widget host.
 This sample also implements widget information persistence by using lightweight data storage.